 Julius de Kempenaer

-Julius is the creator of Relative Rotation Graphs™.
-This unique method to visualize relative strength within a universe of securities was first launched on Bloomberg professional services terminals in 2011 and released on StockCharts in 2014.
+Julius is a CMT and the creator of Relative Rotation Graphs™.
+This unique method to visualize relative strength within a universe of securities first launched on Bloomberg professional services terminals in 2011 and later on StockCharts in 2014.
 Learn More

 Archived News